Brassica oleracea var. viridis

 Dark green leaves with cream spines make this plant a staple in the culinary world; withstanding moderate frost, this is a perfect cool weather performer; a slightly bitter taste makes it great for cooked side dishes as well as added to soups and stews

-Collard Greens is an annual vegetable plant that is typically grown for its edible qualities.
+Collard Greens is an annual vegetable plant that is commonly grown for its edible qualities.
 The oval dark green leaves with pointy creamy white spines can be harvested at any time in the season.
 The leaves have a bitter taste.

 The leaves are most often used in the following ways: